Swatantrataa/heart-disease-prediction/README.md

 # heart-disease-prediction

-This project uses machine learning to predict the likelihood of heart disease based on medical data.
+This project analyzes heart disease data using Microsoft Excel and presents insights through an interactive Power BI dashboard.

 ## Features
-- Data preprocessing
+- Data cleaning and preparation
-- Model training
+- Data analysis using Excel
-- Prediction system
+- Interactive dashboard using Power BI

 ## Tools Used
-- Python
+- Microsoft Excel
-- Machine Learning
+- Power BI

-## Outcome
+## Dashboard
-The model predicts whether a person is at risk of heart disease based on input data.
+The project includes a Power BI dashboard to visualize key insights and trends related to heart disease.